mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker push

-this command is used to push a docker image to docker hub
+This command is used to push a docker image to docker hub

 ```bash
 docker push <image_name>